 I’ve been paying a fixed rate of £65 a month since Feb 2018, and my bills, based on estimates, were usually between £30-45 a month, so a substantial credit had accumulated.
 I finally submitted a meter reading a few weeks ago and the last bill was £183!
 So presumably the estimates were way, way too low, so why is this?
 We hardly use the gas excessively either, it’s a one bed flat and we just have the heating on for a few hours a day, and cook one meal, so why were the estimates so completely wrong, if indeed they were and this isn’t a mistake?

 Best answer by Amy_OVO

-If you don’t want any estimates to show on your statements, you’ll just need to give readings the day before your statement is due, your home may be eligible for a smart meter, this would mean we could take a remote readings ensuring your statements are produced to an accurate reading.
+If you don’t want any estimates to show on your summary, you’ll just need to give readings the day before your statement is due, your home may be eligible for a smart meter, this would mean we could take remote readings ensuring your summaries are produced to accurate readings.